 - Step 2: In a large bowl of your stand mixer add the room temperature butter and both sugars and mix until creamy and fluffy.
 About 3-4 minutes.

 - Step 3: Add the eggs, one at a time, mixing in between until well combined.

 - Step 4: Add the almond and vanilla extracts, mix well, scraping down the sides too.

-- Step 5: While the mixer is on medium, add the flour mixture, ½ cup at a time until combined.
+- Step 5: While the mixer is on medium, add the flour mixture (dry ingredients) to the wet ingredients, ½ cup at a time until combined.

 - Step 6: Add the chocolate chunks and give just a couple of rotations of the mixer to incorporate or use a wooden spoon.

 - Step 7: Using a 2" cookie scoop, scoop onto a parchment paper lined cookie sheet, 2" between cookie dough.

 - Step 8: Bake for 12 minutes, until golden brown on the edges, then remove from the oven.
 After 5 minutes of cooling transfer the cookies to a cooling rack to cool completely.